 Try a Voluntary Division of Property

-If both parties agree to the list of personal property that belongs to each spouse, the best way to divide it is to do so voluntarily.
+If both parties agree to the list of personal property that belongs to each spouse, the way to divide it is to do so voluntarily.
 As long as the court hasn’t entered a temporary order or a restraining order that prohibits the division, a spouse can return to the marital home and pick up the items and low-value separate party that both spouses have agreed to divide.

-If you use this option, it works best if the property that you are dividing is worth under $500 such as clothing, personal items, and toiletries.
+If you use this option, it works if the property that you are dividing is worth under $500 such as clothing, personal items, and toiletries.
 Trying to recover higher-value items before an agreement can lead to disagreements or it may be determined to be community property by the court.

 Court-Ordered Property Division